zain-zafar/R-Boston-House-Price-Case-Study/README.md

 Libraries: tidyverse, car, broom, MASS

-Purpose: Develop a linear regression model that best predits median house prices in Boston (response variable)
+Purpose: Given a dataset of 506 observations and 14 variables, develop a linear regression model that best predits median house prices in          Boston (response variable)